karls/collage/README.md

 If you run into problems compiling the binary or getting all the pieces working together, please open an issue and describe the situation.

+WebP support is currently tested only on Mac OSX, but it *should* work on other platforms as well.

 ## Contributing